pkhuong/barrierd/README.md

 The daemon should be invoked with the path to a file that will be mapped by clients, followed by a list of tracepoint ids.
-The mappable file will be created with mode 0644 if necessary, and will be grown as necessary to fit the number of cpus.
+The mappable file will be created with mode 0644 if absent, and grown as necessary to fit the number of cpus.
 The daemon also creates a private (0600) lock file alongside the mappable file, to ensure mutual exclusion between daemons.
 The id for any tracepoint may be found by reading `/sys/kernel/debug/tracing/events/$tracepoint/id`, where `/sys/kernel/debug` is the default debugfs mountpoint.
-Any tracepoint is valid for correctness; in practice, we want to make tracepoints are triggered frequently enough (more than once a millisecond), but not too much.
+Any set of tracepoints is valid for correctness.
+In practice, we want to pick tracepoints that are triggered frequently enough (more than once a millisecond), but not so much that the tracepoint noticeably slows down the system.
 A reasonable default might be:

 * `irq/softirq_entry`
 * `irq_vectors/local_timer_entry`